 To change the checkout text, all you have to do is type in the new checkout button text in the corresponding field.
 Let’s say we want to change the text to Move to Checkout.
 Then, press Update, and your change to the proceed to checkout text field will be saved.

-This way, you can easily try different texts and see which one has better conversion rates.
+This way, you can easily test different texts and see which one performs better.

 Bonus: How to Change the Added to Cart Message